diogomonica/new.diogomonica.com/_posts/2015-12-30-deep-into-csp.markdown

 ## Starting a policy from scratch

-CSP follows a blacklist of whitelists model.
+CSP follows a whitelist model.
 If you include the header but don't include a specific directive, that is equivalent to specifying * as the valid source for that directive (i.e. everywhere).
 On the other hand, if you do include a directive, only the sources listed will be allowed.

 There are a lot of directives that can be used to enforce policies for content types.
 You can see an exhaustive list of directives [here](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives).
 CSP also allows policies around particular circumstances, such as whether the browser should include referer headers when following links away from a page.